-Markets are in free fall due to the coronavirus epidemic.
+Markets are in free fall due to high inflation and the Fed raising rates to combat it.
+The economy appears to be in recession.
 Almost every day this week, the Dow Jones Industrial Average was up 1,000 points or down 1,000 points.
-The volatility index is in the 60s and 70s.
+The volatility index is in the 30s and 40s.
 During calm times, the volatility index is between 10 and 20.
 These are not normal times, that’s for sure.

-You hear stories of the stock market crashes of 1987 and 2008.
-Your portfolio is down 20-30% in the last month.
+You hear stories of the stock market crashes of 1987 (Black Monday), 2008 (financial crisis) and 2020 (coronavirus).
+Your portfolio is down 20-30% in the last year.
 A lot of people I know are frightened to even check their 401(k) balances.

 What is an investor to do in these tough times?